isomerpages/moe-corporationpri/_departments/IISP.md

 in Singapore.</p>
 <p><strong>Internationalisation Programme Activities</strong>
 </p>
-<p>This year, our school collaborated with Ching Chung Hao Po Woon Primary
+<p>This year, our school collaborated with Ching Chung Hau Po Woon Primary
 School in Hong Kong to host a series of virtual sessions.
 These sessions allowed students from both countries to connect, share their experiences and explore the unique aspects of life and culture in each country.</p>